Global Observer Design for a Class of Linear Observed Systems on Groups: Global Observer Design Using LTV embedding

-With biases, the immersion still works, but the immersed system is no longer linear, and the Jacobians of the extended Kalman filters depend on the estimated state $\hat{z}$.
-The stability of the extended Kalman filter posed on this system relies on a uniform boundedness hypothesis on the minimum and maximum eigenvalue of $P$ in \eqref{eq::matrix_riccati_equation}, which in turn depends on the estimated state $\hat{z}$ through the Jacobian, making it unverifiable. \cite{semi_global_ekf,ekf_modified_riccati_ode} breaks the dependency loop by modifying the gain computation as \eqref{eq::modified_riccati_equation}, which has an explicit solution through integration.
-Boundedness of $P$ can then be guaranteed by persistent determinability.
-Inspired by \cite{semi_global_ekf}, we present the following non-local results with joint bias estimation.
+With biases, the embedding approach remains applicable, but the resulting system is no longer linear, and the Jacobians of the extended Kalman filter depend on the estimated state $\hat{z}$.
+The stability of the extended Kalman filter applied to this system relies on the uniform boundedness of the eigenvalues of $P$, which depends on the uniform observability, and in turn, on the estimated state $\hat{z}$ through its Jacobians.
+The most challenging part is establishing the conditions for the uniform observability of the embedded system, after which the method in \cite{semi_global_ekf,ekf_modified_riccati_ode} provides a guarantee on the boundedness of $P$, leading to the following nonlocal results, as in \cite{semi_global_ekf}.

-\begin{assumption} The true trajectory on the group evolves in a compact subset $\mathcal{G}_1$ of $G$. \end{assumption}
+\begin{assumption} The true trajectory on the group evolves within a compact subset $\mathcal{G}_1$ of $G$. \end{assumption}